aksommerville/fullmoon4/README.md

 - - [ ] T-shirts.
 (Bolt is cheapest I've found, and they did good with Plunder Squad.
 UberPrints looks ok but more expensive)
 - - [ ] Baseball cards: Get in touch with Lucas, maybe we can do a full-GDEX set of cards?
 Emailed 2023-03-11.
 Gotprint.com: $35/250.
 875x1225px
 - - Probly no need for thumb drives if we've only got the demo.
-- - [ ] Big banner.
+- - [x] Big banner.
 Try sewing this instead of buying one.
 - - [ ] Stuffed werewolf.
+Don't try sewing this.
+Know your limits, sir.
 - - [ ] Feathers with sharp pins at the tip so we can impale the werewolf with them.
+- - - Got feathers but the mechanics of impalement still unclear, until we get the werewolf.
 - [ ] Beta test.
 - [ ] Pretty up the public web page.
 - [ ] Lively intro splash.